Post-Business-Failure Ruminations and Resources

 Why did you get into entrepreneurship in the first place? – Was it a burning desire for the associated blend of trials, tribulations and, hopefully, rewards and success?
 Or maybe you could take it or leave it?
 If you don’t still connect with a burning passion for this lifestyle that’s okay, it doesn’t need to spell the end of your entrepreneur days – you can still freelance or run a part-time small business while getting back into full-time employment.

 Why did you get into the last business specifically?
-This is specific to the business failure; were you attached to the idea/industry?
+This is specific to the business that failed; were you attached to the idea/industry?
 If so then there’s no reason you can’t try again.
 Maybe you need to look at the problem you were trying to solve from a different angle or analyse your learnings to reformat your model and try again.
 Remember, most successful businesses stand at the top of a heap of failures.

 If you want to exit the last industry you were in, our article on how to get into different businesses might be able to help.

-Why did the last business fail? – Understanding business failure is crucial.
+Why did the last business fail? – Understanding failure is crucial.
 That’s how you take your failing and make it fortunate.
 I’ve written about useful categories to analyse and help you make sense of this in the article linked above, so that’s a great place to start.